finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

 [EARLY ACCESS] Upsert transactions

-Upsert transactions into the specified transaction portfolio.
+Update or insert transactions into the specified transaction portfolio.
+A transaction will be updated  if it already exists and inserted if it does not.

 ### Example